10maurycy10/10maurycy10.github.io/content/projects/avr-am/index.md

 This can be done with a NPN transistor which can be obtained for less then .10$ per unit (If you buy in bulk).

-A resister between 100Ω and 1KΩ to ground on the antenna seems to improve results.
+A resister between 100Ω and 1KΩ to ground on the antenna seems to improve results when used with a dipole antenna (long wire).

 ![Schematic diagram](schematic.png)